gunrock/docsify/docs/hive_phase2/hive_phase2_summary.md

 ## [App: Sparse Fused Lasso](#sparse-fused-lasso) ([HTML](hive_phase2/hive_sparse_graph_trend_filtering_phase2))

 Sparse Fused Lasso (or Sparse Graph Trend Filtering) relies on a Maxflow algorithm.
-As highlighted in the Phase 1 report, a sequential implementation of Maxflow outperforms a single-GPU implementation, and the actual significant core operation of SFL is a serial normalization step that cannot be parallelized to single-GPU let a lone be scaled to multiple GPUs.
-Therefore, we refer readers to phase 1 report for this workload.
+As highlighted in the Phase 1 report, a sequential implementation of Maxflow outperforms a single-GPU implementation, and the actual significant core operation of SFL is a serial normalization step that cannot be parallelized to a single GPU, let alone multiple GPUs.
+Therefore, we refer readers to the phase 1 report for this workload.
+Parallelizing across multiple GPUs is not beneficial.

 ## [App: Vertex Nomination](#vertex-nomination) ([HTML](hive_phase2/hive_vn_phase2))

-One or two sentences that summarize "if you had one or two sentences to sum up your whole effort, what would you say".
-I will copy this directly to the high-level executive summary in the first page of the report.
-Talk to JDO about this.
-Write it last, probably.
+We implemented `vertex_nomination` as a standalone CUDA program, and achieve good weak scaling performance by eliminating communication during the `advance` phase of the algorithm and using a frontier representation that allows an easy-to-compute reduction across devices.

 ---